dipesh-chatrola/Face-Mask-Detection/README.md

 # Face-Mask-Detection😷
 The project is made to deploy Deep Learning Approach to Cater Corona Virus pandemic.
 I have made an project utilizing Alexnet dataset to identify the people with / without face masks.
 Moreover, due to GPU specificaions it was all simulated in MATLAB workspace of edition 2019b.
+Until now, we have seen that many system shows high performance over images, overcoming most of the issues commonly faced in object detection in images.
+For real-world scenarios, it is beneficial to extend such a detection system to work over video feeds as well.
+So this project is fully based on live video feeds.